 sudo docker run --name rancher-server -d --restart=unless-stopped -p 80:80 -p 443:443 rancher/rancher:stable

-This will deploy a Rancher server from stable branch which can be accessed via
+This will deploy a Rancher server from the stable branch, which can be accessed via

-Once Rancher server is deployed, some initial configuration is required.
+Once the Rancher server is deployed, some initial configuration is required.

 Set Rancher URL